-PAUL F. MANLEY has been a director of the Company since 1984.
+- J. IRA HARRIS has been a director of the Company since 1998.
+Mr. Harris is Chairman of J. I. Harris & Associates, a financial advisory company and as Vice Chairman of the Pritzker Organization, also a financial advisory company.
+From 1988 to 1997, Mr. Harris served as a Senior Partner of Lazard Freres & Co, LLC.
+From 1969 to 1987, Mr. Harris served in various management capacities and as a Senior Executive Director of Salomon Brothers.
+Mr. Harris also serves as a director of Manpower, Inc., a publicly- held company. - PAUL F. MANLEY has been a director of the Company since 1984.
 Mr. Manley served as Executive Director of the law firm of Holland & Knight from 1987 to 1991.
-From 1982 to 1987, Mr. Manley served as Vice President of Planning at Sensormatic Electronics Corporation, a publicly held manufacturer of electronic article surveillance systems.
-Prior to 1982, Mr. Manley served as the Managing Partner of the Miami office of Arthur Young & Company.

-BOB L. MOSS has been a director of the Company since 1992.
-Since 1986, Mr. Moss has served as Chairman of the Board and President of Centex-Rooney Enterprises, Inc., the largest general contractor in the real estate industry in the Southeastern United States, Caribbean and Bahamas.
+From 1982 to 1987, Mr. Manley served as Vice President of Planning at Sensormatic Electronics Corporation, a publicly-held manufacturer of electronic article surveillance systems.
+Prior to 1982, Mr. Manley served as the Managing Partner of the Miami office of Arthur Young & Company. - BOB L. MOSS has been a director of the Company since 1992.
+Since January 2000, Mr. Moss has served as Chairman of the Board and Chief Executive Officer of Centex Construction Group, the largest domestic general building contractor in the nation.
+From 1986 to December 1999, Mr. Moss served as Chairman of the Board and Chief Executive Officer of Centex-Rooney Construction Company, Inc., Florida's largest contracting organization.